 A detailed breakdown of the plans follows, but essentially, if eligible, your Account Statement will include a notation of the minimum amount due necessary to participate in a personal deferment/payment plan.
 To participate in a personal deferment/payment plan, pay the minimum amount due.
 The minimum payment consists of 25% of your balance and a $15.00 non-refundable personal deferment service charge for each installment.

 The Financial Aid Office processes awards under one of two general conditions.
 Awards that can immediately be applied to your account, “real” awards, and Anticipated Aid, meaning the awards are expected but the conditions have not yet been met to qualify for their passing to your bursar account as usable credits.
 Both the immediate or “real” and the Anticipated Aid will reduce the amount owed for your tuition and fees.
 The Anticipated Award will either become "real" when all eligibility requirements are met or may be removed from your account.
-Please check your account via OneStart where both types of awards can be viewed on-line in real-time.
-Through OneStart you will see your Aid activity as it happens.
-You also will be able to see details that explain reasons your aid may not have passed to your bursar account and what you can or should do about it.
+Please check your account where both types of awards can be viewed on-line in real-time.

-OneStart also allows you to see if your aid has passed to your bursar account and has resulted in a credit on your bursar account.
 If aid has passed to your bursar account, your account will show each award as a credit under the Financial Aid heading, taking the place of the anticipated aid entries.
 If the aid is still anticipated, you will see this under the Anticipated Aid heading on your bursar account.
-If not passed, please check the Financial Aid OneStart channel for details.
+If not passed, please check with Financial Aid for details.
 (Awards that have not passed will not be available to your bursar account and cannot be calculated as part of a refundable amount).